Mr-Ndi/DarkSkills/HttpServerInC/README.md

 > *“Learning systems by building them.”*

+**DarkSkills HTTP Server** is a minimal, low-level HTTP server written in pure C.
+It's part of a personal initiative — **DarkSkills** — which focuses on exploring and reclaiming underused, often overlooked technical skills through hands-on projects.
-**DarkSkills HTTP Server** is a low-level, C-based implementation of a minimal HTTP server.
-It is designed as a learning playground to understand sockets, system calls, and the fundamentals of web communication — starting with a **simple static file server**.
+This project serves as both a learning tool and a working artifact — starting with a simple static file server.

 ---

 ## 💡 Name Origin

-The name **DarkSkills** refers to:
+**DarkSkills** symbolizes:
-- 🛠️ *"low-level"* systems skills — often unseen or “under the hood”
+- 🛠️ Low-level skills that operate “under the hood”
-- 🎯 The sharp, foundational techniques in C, memory, and networking
+- 🧭 A commitment to mastering the foundational layer of computing, even when it's not trendy or in demand
+- 🧱 Building for the sake of skill, clarity, and future independence

 ---

-## 📁 Project Structure (MVP)
+## 📁 Project Structure

 ```

 http\_server/
 ├── main.c              # Entry point
-├── server.c/h          # Socket setup, accept connections
+├── server.c/h          # Socket setup, connection handling
 ├── request.c/h         # Basic HTTP request parsing
 ├── response.c/h        # HTTP response builder
-├── utils.c/h           # Helpers (logging, string utils)
+├── utils.c/h           # Logging and string utilities
-├── www/                # Static HTML folder
+├── www/                # Static HTML content
 │   └── index.html
 ├── Makefile            # Build automation
 └── README.md           # Project documentation